Our Managing Director's Daughters celebrating Christmas with Christ Hope Orphanage.

 Leopard Tours is dedicated to tree planting within Arusha town and we been awarded a certifi cate of recognition by the Municipality.
 We are doing this both to beautify the town and as our contribution in keeping the world green.

-Building on our past community projects and as a way of commemorating 30 years since the founding of Leopard Tours Ltd, we have gone a step further and launched Leopard Tours Foundation in July 2015 to help us coordinate our philanthropic commitments.
+Building on our past community projects and as a way of commemorating the founding of Leopard Tours in 1985, we have gone a step further and launched Leopard Tours Foundation in July 2015 to help us coordinate our philanthropic commitments.
 This is an independent organisation run by a Board of Trustees.